wiseman-timelord/InfoEventMon/README.md

 - The loops will be in their own processes.

 ## WORK:
-The scripts need converting from dot link to module, dot link no work.
+1. The scripts need converting from dot link to module, dot link no work.
+2. The stats to be used for each theme need to be determined and implemented.
+3. Testing.

 ## PREVIEW:
 ```